This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

-My last post on here focused on early Soviet history, from 1917 until 1933, as I continue to do research on Soviet history from 1933 to 1945 for the next part of the series.
+My last post on here focused on early Soviet history, from 1917 until 1933, as I continue to do research on Soviet history.

 However, this is something I want all of the readers out there to know about: a new forum about Soviet History!
 Its only for those on Reddit, but everyone can view and see it.
 I’ll openly admit that I’m the mod on the subreddit, intlnews, posting most of the links and content.
-Moving on from that, its worth noting that I’m still new at the moding (after being kicked out as a moderator of /r/fullstalinism), but I did add a whole faq wiki for the forum to answer some easy questions.
+Moving on from that, its worth noting that I’m still new at the moding (after being kicked out as a moderator of /r/fullstalinism [as of Aug 4, 2018, I have become a moderator again and built up the subreddit’s wiki]), but I did add a whole faq wiki for the forum to answer some easy questions.
 I know Reddit has its horrid side, with grotesque parts and such, but there are certain parts of Reddit where there can be good and productive discussion.

 Before anyone is up and arms about the content on there, I’ll say that this is my first time as a mod of a subreddit on my own, so its still a work in progress.
 I was thinking of maybe creating a bot to autopost content, but I don’t know how to do that yet.
 Other than asking for your suggestions in spreading its content far and wide, more than beyond a few measly subreddits, I just thought I’d share this new development.

-In the meantime, I’m researching a bit for my next article about Trump and his cabinet picks, trying to get it ready and out there before Trump is inaugurated.
+In the meantime, I’m researching a bit for my next article about the orange menace and his cabinet picks, trying to get it ready and out there before the orange menace is inaugurated.